Route 66 (TV series): Locations

 Route 66 shot each episode on location around the country.
 Writer-producer Stirling Silliphant traveled with location manager Sam Manners to a wide range of locales, and wrote scripts to match the settings.
 The actors and film crew would arrive some time later.
 Locations included a logging camp, shrimp boats, an offshore oil rig, Riverside Raceway, and Glen Canyon Dam, the latter while still under construction.

 The show had little connection with the U.S. Highway providing its name.
-Most of the locations were far from "The Mother Road", which passed through only eight states, while the series was filmed in 25 American states plus (one episode) Toronto, Ontario, Canada.
-Another episode featured a brief coda set in Mexico, but was filmed in California.
+Most of the locations were far from "The Mother Road", which passed through only eight states, while the series was filmed in 25 American states (and even had an episode in Toronto, Canada).
+Another episode features a brief coda set in Mexico, but was filmed in California.
 U.S. Route 66, the highway, was briefly referred to in just three early episodes of the series ("Black November", "Play It Glissando", and "An Absence of Tears").
 The actual highway is even more rarely shown, as in the early first-season episode, "The Strengthening Angels".

 Route 66 is one of few television series to be filmed entirely on the road.
 People, their accents, livelihoods, ethnic backgrounds, and attitudes varied widely from one location to the next.